 | Replit Agent | Yes (any framework) | Yes | Bring your own | Bring your own | Bring your own | Bring your own | Limited | Yes |

-Three builders ship a real codebase you can take home: Totalum, Bolt.new, Replit.
-Of those three, only Totalum ships the SaaS business primitives (auth, payments, DB, multi-tenant) built in.
+Several builders ship a real codebase you can take home, including Totalum, Bolt.new, Replit, Emergent, and Blink.
+Of those, only Totalum ships the SaaS business primitives (auth, payments, database, multi-tenant) built in and exposes an API plus MCP server you can embed.
 That is why the ranking sits the way it does for SaaS specifically.

 SaaS use cases and which builder fits